 While no official parking lot exists for the Devil’s Punchbowl, there is a small, unmarked pull-off from Highway 82 (Independence Pass Highway).
-It fills up fast during summer months, so arrive early if you expect to get a spot.
+It fills up fast during the summer months, so arrive early if you expect to get a spot.

 If the pull-off is full, visitors often park along the highway.
 The hike to the Punchbowl is short and relatively easy, even for less experienced hikers.
 You can hike at Grottos Day Use Area and hike along the trail.
-Or on the opposite side of Devil’s Punchbowl, park for Wellington Lake.
+Or on the opposite side of Devil’s Punchbowl, park for Weller Lake.
 There are no notable road signs for Devil’s Punchbowl.

 Cliff jumping is a popular pastime at the Devil’s Punchbowl, though not condoned by either local law enforcement or the Forestry Service.